 Fezzano was home to Villa Cattaneo, property of the noble Genoese family that moved to the sea village in the mid-1400s.
 You will only be able to see some remains of it, although there have been some recent restoration works.
 However, the history behind this villa will hit the soft spot of any romantic visitor.
 In fact, the beautiful Simonetta Cattaneo lived here: her beauty was noted by Lorenzo the Magnificent, celebrated by the poet Poliziano”, and even inspired Botticelli in the depiction of the goddess in “The Birth of Venus“.

 The day visit on the western bank of the Gulf of Poets ends with a panoramic aperitivo.
 Take your time to observe the calm lifestyle of the friendly locals.
 To prove that they are a happy and welcoming townsfolk, they have filmed this video here… Enjoy!

 Grand Hotel Portovenere is located on the most panoramic point of Portovenere, directly overlooking the sea and Palmaria Island.
-In the XVI century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
+In the XVII century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
 After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere has reopened its doors in 2014 with its new design and understated elegance.